genai-personalization/genai-personalization.github.io/pages/genaiper2024/index.md

         AWS AI Labs
       bio: >
         Narges Tabari is an Applied Scientist working at AWS AI Labs.
 She received her PhD in 2018 in Computer Science at the University of North Carolina.
 She mainly wroks towards applications of NLP, from sentiment analysis, emotion detection, summarization, text generation, and intersection of NLP with recommender systems and personalization.
 Before joining Amazon, she was a Research Scientist at the University of Virginia and an NLP Engineer at Genentech.
 She has served as Session Chair for NAACL 2022 Industry Track, and has extensive experience reviewing for conferences such as NAACL, AAAI, and ACL.

+    - image_path: /assets/images/genaiper2024/Aniket.JPG
+      alt: "Aniket Deshmukh"
+      excerpt: >
+        **Aniket Deshmukh**<br>
+        AWS AI Labs
+      bio: >
+        Aniket is an Applied Scientist at AWS AI Labs, focusing on recommendation systems and large language models.
+Previously, as a Senior Applied Scientist at Microsoft AI and Research, he contributed to Microsoft Advertising by working on multimedia ads, smart campaigns, and auto-bidding projects.
+Aniket earned his PhD in Electrical and Computer Engineering from the University of Michigan, Ann Arbor, focusing on domain generalization and reinforcement learning.
+He is an active contributor to the academic community, regularly reviewing for conferences such as NeurIPS, ICML, CVPR, AISTATS, and JMLR, and has been recognized as a top reviewer at NeurIPS in 2021 and 2023, as well as AISTATS in 2022.
+Aniket has experience in organizing workshops at conferences like ICLR and WWW.

     - image_path: /assets/images/genaiper2024/Wang.jpg
       alt: "Wang-Cheng Kang"